chichi-ohio/BeesInTheTrap/README.md

 # Bees In The Trap 🐝

-A simple turn-based game written in Go where you must destroy a hive of bees before they sting you to death.
+You must destroy a hive of bees before they sting you to death.

 ## Game Rules